ShannonIanthe/BCS-Algorithms/03_react/block04/desc.md

 If email and password are correct you should display a positive message with a green background otherwise negative message and red background but in both cases a series of messages:

-    This message will desappear in 3
+    This message will disappear in 3
-    This message will desappear in 2
+    This message will disappear in 2
-    This message will desappear in 1
+    This message will disappear in 1
-    This message will desappear in 0
+    This message will disappear in 0

 and make the alert component invisible again i.e. unmount it.